Orbital Evolution of Satellite Galaxies in Self-Interacting Dark Matter Models: Detailed Procedure for Satellite Orbit Modeling

 Once the virial mass, $M_\text{200}$, of the halo is specified, its virial radius is determined by requiring that the average halo density is $200$ times the critical density, $\rho_{\rm crit} (z)$.
-The NFW scale radius then follows from the concentration-mass relation in Ref.~\cite{2014MNRAS.441.3359D}, with $\rho_0$ obtained by requiring that the enclosed mass at $r_\text{200}$ gives $M_\text{200}$.
+The NFW scale radius then follows from the concentration-mass relation in Ref.~\cite{2014MNRAS.441.3359D} (which also agrees with the relations found in Refs.~\cite{Neto:2007vq} and~\cite{Diemer:2018vmz}), with $\rho_0$ obtained by requiring that the enclosed mass at $r_\text{200}$ gives $M_\text{200}$.
+Although the concentration-mass relation was derived for CDM, we assume that this relation approximately holds, or that possible variations to it do not have a large effect for SIDM cross sections considered in this study.
+Below $\sim 1$ cm$^2$/g, this has been verified in simulations~\cite{2013MNRAS.430...81R}.
+At cross sections which are much larger (of order $30$ cm$^2$/g and above) but below values for which gravothermal collapse occurs, core sizes could potentially be modified by such effects.
 Unless otherwise specified, the concentration of the satellite galaxy is evaluated at redshift $z=1$, corresponding to the time of infall in our examples.
 Note that, for the host halo specifically, we take a concentration of $c_{200} = 10$ and assume a total mass of $10^{12}~M_\odot$ at time of satellite infall, unless otherwise specified.
 For the case of an NFW profile, this procedure is all that is required to set the free parameters of the halo model.
 For the SIDM profile, this procedure sets the properties of the NFW profile before self interactions heat the central regions of the halo and the core forms.
 During this process, some DM will be pushed out from the innermost region of the halo.
 We have verified using idealized $N$-body SIDM simulations and cosmological FIRE-SIDM simulations~\cite{Li_2020} that the original NFW profile provides a good description beyond $r_c$.